zhs27/RW-Net/README.md

 # Demo
-This is the demo for my research on point cloud classification tasks.<br />
+This is the demo for RW-Net.<br />